scholastica/dev-exercise/javascript/example/README.md

 # Example

-This project uses node version 2.7.1
+This project was built using node version 10.16.0

 ## Setup